-3 Win Nobel Prize In Economic Sciences For Work In Reducing Poverty
+3 Win Nobel Prize In Economics For Work In Reducing Poverty

-Abhijit Banarjee, Esther Duflo and Michael Kremer have been jointly awarded the Nobel Prize in Economic Sciences for their "experimental approach to alleviating global poverty," the Royal Swedish Academy of Sciences in Stockholm announced Monday.

 BREAKING NEWS:— The Nobel Prize (@NobelPrize) October 14, 2019